Michael-Austin-Mesa/personal-project/README.md

 # Steps to Reproduce
 1. Clone this repo
-2. Acquire the data from SQL database
+2. Acquire the data from messari.io api
 3. Place data in file containing the cloned repo
 4. Run notebook